sjohnson1021/XZZPCB-Layer-Viewer/index.md

 - The main file data can undergo XOR decryption.
 - Parsing of individual elements (`Arc`, `Via`, `Trace`, `TextLabel`, `Component` with its sub-elements like `Pin`, `LineSegment`) is based on specific byte offsets and data types derived from format analysis.
 - String reading uses `readCB2312String`, which currently offers basic non-ASCII handling; full GB2312 to UTF-8 conversion would be more robust for international characters.
-- Diode readings from the "post-v6" block are parsed and stored in `m_diodeReadings_` for later association with pins, potentially during component parsing or by a post-processing step.
+- Diode readings from the "post-v6" block are parsed and stored in `diodeReadings_` for later association with pins.
 - The file includes detailed error checks for block sizes and offsets to prevent reading past buffer boundaries.
+Conditional verbose logging can be enabled by defining `ENABLE_PCB_LOADER_LOGGING`.
 - The DES key generation process (`decryptComponentBlock`) involves specific XOR operations and hex conversions.

 ## `src/render/PcbRenderer.hpp`